zenml-io/zenml-projects/customer_satisfaction/README.md

 ```bash
 zenml artifact-store describe
 ```
-and then you can delete the artifact store by the following command:-
+and then you can delete the artifact store with the following command:

 ```bash
 rm -rf PATH